-The website is a cooperation project of Science in Dialogue (Wissenschaft im Dialog), the National Institute of Science Communication (Nationales Institut für Wissenschaftskommunikation) and the institute for German studies of the Karlsruhe Institute of Technology (Karlsruher Institut für Technologie).
+The website is a cooperation project of Science in Dialogue (Wissenschaft im Dialog), the National Institute of Science Communication (Nationales Institut für Wissenschaftskommunikation) and the professorship of Annette Leßmöllmann at the Karlsruhe Institute of Technology (Karlsruher Institut für Technologie).
 It is supported by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung) and the Klaus Tschira Foundation (Klaus Tschira Stiftung).

 Fishbowl discussion, Science Slam or BarCamp – which format is best for which kind of science communication?
 What are the latest trends and developments in the field – what is the community discussing?
 What is being researched in the science of science communication and what results are available?
 What does a career in science communication look like?
 What options are there for getting into the field and for getting further training on the job?
 What guidelines are recommended or under discussion?
 How can communication projects get funding?